grinic/pymif/doc/README.md

 **PyMIF** (source code [here](https://github.com/grinic/pymif)) is a modular Python package to read, visualize, and write multiscale (pyramidal) microscopy image data from a variety of microscope platforms available at the [Mesoscopic Imaging Facility (MIF)](https://www.embl.org/groups/mesoscopic-imaging-facility/) into the [OME-NGFF (Zarr)](https://ngff.openmicroscopy.org/) format.

+**NOTE**: As of v0.3.0, PyMIF follows NGFF v0.5 standards.
+Datasets created with older version of PyMIF (e.g. 0.2.4) can still be loaded using the manager `ZarrV04Manager` as shown in [examples](https://github.com/grinic/pymif/tree/main/examples).

 ---

 ## 📦 Features